piratefsh/piratefsh.github.io/_posts/2020-08-07-koch-tesselation-uncommon-fractal-implementations.markdown

 </div>

+## Interactive UI
+Update: I made an interactive UI so you can generate your own tessellations.
+The colors support any valid CSS colors.
+I wanted to use the native HTML color picker but it didn't allow for setting opacity, which is key in enjoying the overlap version, if you ask me.

+<a href="/assets/files/koch-tessel/index.html" target="_blank">Click to open in new tab</a>
+<iframe width="800" height="900" src="/assets/files/koch-tessel/index.html"></iframe>

 Anyway, this is part of a series sharing what I've learned about reverse engineering fractals.
 I'm working on the next post on Sierpinski's curve.